top of page

 • Social and health workers, doctors, social workers, nursing assistants, medical staff, psychologists, psychotherapists, counselors, animators, specialists in activation and educators eager to introduce in their professional interaction communicative skills enriched by a theatrical and artistic look and a deep listening to themselves.

-• Actors, poets, painters, sculptors, musicians, artists who bring or wish to bring their professionalism in the support of dementia in a polite way to the condition and needs of people living with this condition, to create accurate and sustainable proposals.
+• Actors, poets, painters, sculptors, musicians, and other artists, with or without relevant experience, who wish to bring their professionalism in the support of dementia.
+All artists must respect and understand the needs of people living with this condition, to create accurate and sustainable proposals.

-• And also to those who are experiencing at first hand the dementia at the beginning or full-blown, of a close person and are eager to recognize the relational channels still available to interact and acquire communicative skills receptive and expressive necessary both to support one’s own emotional response and to respond adequately in interaction and to seize the opportunities still present in this new proposal of Life.
+• Also to those who are experiencing dementia first-hand, whether in early or later stages, of a close person, and are eager to recognize the channels still available for interaction.
+These participants will acquire the necessary communicative skills both to support one’s own emotional reactions and tools for appropriate interaction.
+The course will help participants seize the opportunities still present in this new stage of life.

 Methodology

-• Knowledge of the biological, psychological and emotional condition in people with dementia, to understand how the condition of a person with dementia irreversibly changes his life.
+• Knowledge of the biological, psychological, and emotional condition of people with dementia, to understand how the condition of a person with dementia irreversibly changes their life.

-• Exploration of the perception of our own "feeling" also using techniques related to practices of "Neo Reichian breath/ bodywork", which will allow us to explore our breathing space.
+• Study of the perception of individual "feeling", also using techniques related to practices of "Neo-Reichian breath/bodywork", which will allow for the exploration of breathing space.

-• Comparison with the world of Theatre using some elements of a theatrical pedagogy that will accompany us to the discovery and development of individual expressive skills in interaction with each other.
+• Comparison with the world of theatre using some elements of a theatrical pedagogy that will accompany participants to the discovery and development of individual expressive skills in interaction with each other.

-• Confrontation-direct encounter with people suffering from dementia.
+• Direct confrontations with people who are suffering from dementia.
 A meeting accompanied and supported both in the field and with individual and group supervision.

 Duration and calendar

-• The integral path consist of 4 quarterly intensive residential weekends, interspersed with monthly one-day meetings.
+• The workshop consist of 4 quarterly intensive residential weekends, interspersed with monthly one-day meetings.

 • The total hours comprises practical and theoretical training and the preparation of one’s final work, the form and content of which will be determined during the training period according to the interests and curiosities of each individual participant.

-• The CAS schedules are flexible and can vary between 5 and 7 hours per day depending on the possibilities and needs of conductors and participants.
+• The CAS schedules are flexible and can vary between 5 and 7 hours per day depending on the possibilities and needs of instructors and participants.

 bottom of page